-In a variable annuity, your cash value is determined by how well the mutual funds perform, meaning it depends on the whims of the market.
+In a variable annuity, your cash value is determined by how well the mutual funds perform, meaning it generally depends on the whims of the market.

-Here’s an eye-opening exercise: Call your variable annuity insurance company’s customer service line and ask the representative what the cash value of your annuity was on Oct.
-12, 2007, and what it was worth on March 6, 2009.
+Here’s an eye-opening exercise: Call your variable annuity insurance company’s customer service line and ask the representative what the cash value of your annuity was on October 12, 2007, and what it was worth on March 6, 2009.
 This shows you the value from the top of the market to the bottom of the market.
-Then you will know exactly how much you lost during the last crash, and more importantly how much it has grown since March 2009.
+Then you will know exactly how much you lost during the last major crash, and more importantly how much it has grown since March 2009.
 Hopefully you are well ahead of where you were in 2007 before the last crash, or at least breaking even at this point.

 Albert Einstein is credited with saying, “The definition of insanity is doing the same thing over and over again and expecting a different result.”
 If your goals and needs have changed now that you are in retirement and are more concerned with preserving and protecting your wealth and keeping your fees low, then it might be a good time to change your retirement strategy to match your goals and needs.

 Variable annuities typically have high, hidden fees — ranging from 2% to 4% per year — that can eat away at your money, potentially leaving nothing for your beneficiaries and really dragging on your overall investment performance.

 Variable annuities typically have up to five different fees!
 Again, you can call your variable annuity customer service line to ask what your specific fees are, which might include: